Wednesday, January 9, 2019

 Nothing could have stopped us from enduring the long line to buy a chocolate cake with a signature "New Year 2019" on top.
 After all, it's nothing compared to the challenges we endured in 2018.

-In the last 10 years, the new year's Eve celebration was more colorful and noisy, but now the noise and glitters are shorter.
-Festivals are becoming more simple but still memorable ones.
-Perhaps we strive hard to make each new year celebration have something special on the table and be together with our dear family.
+In the last 10 years, the New Year's Eve celebration has been more colorful and noisy, but now the noise and glitter are shorter.
+Festivals are becoming simpler but still memorable.
+Perhaps we strive hard to make each New Year celebration have something special on the table and be together with our dear family.

 Some may have chosen to spend their time at a lavish 'year-end party with friends and acquaintances and enjoy the New Year countdown with them.
 I may even have the desire, but I always choose to spend the New Year with my family.
 Even how simple the celebration is, it gives a specific meaning that family is love, truly our love.
 A family who will be with us not only on the first day of the year but throughout the year and beyond.